 And the kid in the middle…the one after my own heart…holding up with pride his new set of Legos!
 That would be the iconic Galaxy Explorer set.
 My brother had that thing and I was never allowed to touch it.
 What a douche.
 Anyway, these kids look like they had a great day, and many days after that too thanks to the cool stuff they got for Christmas that year.

-We’ll do more of these Christmas morning photos next week, so check back then.
+I may do more of these Christmas morning photos next week, so check back then.
 But you don’t have to wait that long for more retro Christmas content.
-We’ve got fun stuff coming up each days this week, so visit often!
+I’ve got more fun stuff coming up between now and the big day, so visit often!